October 20, 2020

 For the liver

-1.Clean and wash the liver.
+12.Clean and wash the liver.
 Cut into large pieces about 5 cm by 5 cm.
-Wrap the pieces with the sage leaves, then with the lamb bacon, and then cook using the sous vide technique for 2 hours at 65°C (about 150°F).
+Wrap the pieces with the sage leaves, then with the omentum, and then cook using the sous vide technique for 2 hours at 65°C (about 150°F).

 For the mashed potatoes

-2. Drain and with the help of a whisk beat together with the butter and salt.
+15. Drain and with the help of a whisk beat together with butter and salt.
 Mount the puree until it is soft and smooth.
 Add the juice of ½ lemon and keep warm.

 For the lamb sauce

-3. Meanwhile, break the bones of lamb and roast them in the oven at 200°C for about 20 minutes, add them to the vegetables along with the bouquet garni, pepper, and the garlic clove.
+18. Add the lamb bones to the vegetables in the pot, along with the bouquet garni, pepper, and the garlic clove.

 This hearty recipe goes well with Vigna Monticchio and Rubesco wines.
 Enjoy!